Israel releases Palestinian prisoners, sends negotiators to Cairo

 Israeli delegation to Cairo

+Officials from Israel, key mediator Qatar, and the United States started “intensive discussions” on the ceasefire accord’s second phase in Cairo, Egypt‘s state information service said in a statement.

+“The mediators are also discussing ways to enhance the delivery of humanitarian aid to the Gaza Strip, as part of efforts to alleviate the suffering of the population and support stability in the region,” it said.

-The initial phase is due to expire on Friday, and it is not clear whether talks have begun on a second phase that includes securing the release of the remaining captives and a full withdrawal of Israeli forces from Gaza.
+The second phase also includes securing the release of the remaining captives and a full withdrawal of Israeli forces from Gaza.

 Israeli authorities believe fewer than half of the 59 captives still held in Gaza are alive.